key4hep/EDM4hep/README.md

 ## Contributing

-Contributions and bug reports are welcomed!
+Contributions and bug reports are welcome!
 See our [contributing guidelines](./doc/contributing.md) if you want to contribute code to EDM4hep.